 How to get the career success you deserve

-If you want 2017 to be THE year that you get the career success that you deserve, here’s what you need:
+If you this to be THE year that you get the career success that you deserve, here’s what you need:

 - Understanding of your own skills, talents, strengths and experience (if you’re on my mailing list, did you see the 30 Brilliant Things action sheet I put in your Christmas stocking?)

 - Clarity on what you want from your career i.e. your career goals

 - Identify what is most important for you (understanding your core values is always the first step when I work with clients one-to-one or in a group)